Who is responsible for the Adventure Park area?

 Where can I find the financial statements for the OAH?

-After the audited financial statements are finalized and signed off by the Board of Directors, they are posted on the Members portal under Financials on harmonyowners.com.
+After the audited financial statements are finalized and signed off by the Board of Directors, they are posted on the Financial Info page under the Members tab.

 What is the breakdown of how our fees are spent?

-Details of the previous year’s expenditures are included in the year-end Financial Statement for the OAH which are posted on the Harmony member’s website.
+Details of the previous year’s expenditures are included in the year-end Financial Statement for the OAH which are posted on the Harmony member’s website leading up to the Annual General Meeting.

 Clarification from the OAH and Complaints of trailers remaining on the street, and in driveways.